Newton Park and Conservation Lands

 Deer Park - Mrs. Webster brought a couple

 of dozen deer into the area many years ago.
-Today, only several
+Today no deer remain in the enclosed area

 Hammond Woods and Pond - The trails and